shehzadashiq/aws-bootcamp-cruddur-2023/journal/week11.md

 - Reply function not working due to code overwrite error, specifically I had when copy/pasting code and not realising this.
 I ended up having to spend time trying to figure out what the issue was by debugging
 - Rollbar stopped working despite working earlier with no errors thrown.
 - Earlier on in the bootcamp I changed my seed script to include the BIO column so I do not need to run the migrations script
+- Gitpod.yml would not always work.
+To resolve this I created a bootstrap script which automated the common tasks for me.
+This also worked in my local environment

 ### Issues during CI/CD stack deployment